wso2-attic/ballerina-integrator/README.md

 }
 ```

-The above code shows how the request JSON payload is parsed to create json literals required for further processing.
+The above code shows how the request JSON payload is parsed to create JSON literals required for further processing.

 Let's now look at the code segment that is responsible for communicating with the airline reservation service.